Ethnic hatred

-Ethnic hatred, inter-ethnic hatred, racial hatred, or ethnic tension refers to notions and acts of prejudice and hostility towards an ethnic group in varying degrees.
+Ethnic hatred, inter-ethnic hatred, racial hatred, or ethnic tension refers to notions and acts of prejudice and hostility towards an ethnic group to varying degrees.

+It is a form of racial prejudice, based on ethnic origin or region of origin.
+It can be accompanied by the systematic oppression of the ethnic minority group.
+Unlike under assimilationism, the ethnicity is often in physical danger (confrontations, dehumanization, pogroms, lynchings, massacres), and can be targeted by apartheid, general hostility or property vandalism.
+In special cases forced labour, deportation, revocation of human rights, and property looting.

-There are multiple origins for ethnic hatred and the resulting ethnic conflicts.
-In some societies it is rooted in tribalism, while in others it originates from a history of non-peaceful co-existence and the resulting actual disputed issues.
-In many countries incitement to ethnic or racial hatred is a criminal offense.
-Often ethnic conflict is stoked by nationalist fervor and sentiments of national superiority—for which reason inter-ethnic hatred borders with racism, and often the two terms get conflated.
+There are multiple origins of ethnic hatred and the resulting ethnic conflicts.
+In some societies, it is rooted in tribalism, and in other societies, it originates in a history of non-peaceful co-existence and the resulting actual disputed issues.
+In many countries, incitement to ethnic or racial hatred is a criminal offense.
+Frequently, ethnic conflict is stoked by nationalist fervor and sentiments of national superiority—for which reason, inter-ethnic hatred borders on racism, and frequently, the two terms are conflated.

+Often the minority itself can identify with the nationalism of the majority, claiming to be of different origins but the same nationality (see Neology).
+The ethnicist narrative often uses stereotypes and predeterministic roles.
+It can stem from ethnic nationalism.
+It cannot be compared to nativism, as the question of nationality is definition-dependent.
+While racism, scientific racism and colorism are based on appearances and the concept of race, ethnicism is instead based on nationalist historical commentary.
+However, the border between ethnicism and racism are sometimes hard to define, for example, the Hispanic community can defined as both a race and ethnicity.

-Ethnic hatred has often been exploited and even fueled by various political leaders to serve their agenda of seeking to consolidate power or make electoral gains by calling for a united front against a common enemy (real or imaginary).
+Various political leaders have exploited and even fueled ethnic hatred in the service of their desire to consolidate their power or make electoral gains by calling for the formation of a united front against a common enemy (real or imaginary).

-An example for ethnic hatred is the reported animosity toward the Romani people in Europe.
-The Romani people, also known as Gypsies are one of the marginalized and persecuted ethnic groups in Europe.
+An example of ethnic hatred is the reported animosity towards the Romani people in Europe.
+The Romani people, also known as Gypsies, are one of the most marginalized and persecuted ethnic groups in Europe.
+Jews are also a group typically targeted by right-wing propaganda, both for their ethnicity and religion.